jondot/vitals/README.md

 ### Rails or Grape

-Make an `initializers/vitals.rb` initializer, and cofigure Vitals as you'd like:
+Make an `initializers/vitals.rb` initializer, and configure Vitals as you'd like:
 ```ruby
 require 'vitals'
 Vitals.configure! do |c|